NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< /gallery >}}

 ## Installing the RealHighways from the NAM Installer
-A mostly complete install (missing the upper elevated heights) of the RealHighway plugin is one of the features included by default if one selects the "_Complete Standard Installation_" or "_Networks and Traffic Simulator_" options in the NAM Installer.
-In Custom Installation, there is a whole section dedicated to the RealHighways and related optional features.
+A  complete install of the RealHighway plugin is one of the features included by default in the NAM Installer.
+There is a whole section dedicated to the RealHighways and related optional features.

-In Custom Installation, under the "_2 Additional Network Features_" section, selecting the "_RealHighway_" box will install the mod in its entirety.
+Under the "_2 Additional Network Features_" section, selecting the "_RealHighway_" box will install the mod in its entirety.
 Deselecting any of the other boxes under this section should only be done by advanced users who are manually compiling a NAM Controller to exclude certain RHW networks.

 Note that the RHW **requires a 4GB_Full NAM Controller, and as such, also requires the 4GB Patch**.
 It is the largest component in the NAM package by a wide margin, and requires a 64-bit operating system and at least 4GB RAM to utilize.

 Euro textures for the RealHighways will be automatically installed if one selects one of the Euro road texture options.
-(Note that MandelSoft's older Euro texture options have been discontinued, as they are no longer being maintained.)

 ## RealHighway Base and Override Networks

-The RealHighway system avails itself of the only unfinished network stub left in the game (formerly known as the ANT - the Additional Network Tool; or the DirtRoad network), and adds a true base network, the 2-lane RealHighway (RHW-2), along with 33 override networks based upon it.
+The RealHighway system avails itself of the only unfinished network stub left in the game (formerly known as the ANT - the Additional Network Tool; or the DirtRoad network), and adds a true base network, the 2-lane RealHighway (RHW-2), along with 36 override networks based upon it.
 With the exception of the Modular Interchange System (MIS) Ramp override network, the nomenclature used for RealHighway networks distinguishes the networks by the total number of lanes it would require to facilitate two-way traffic with the network.
 For instance, while each individual tile of the 4-lane RealHighway (RHW-4) may only carry 2 lanes going in one direction, full bidirectional traffic with the network would require 2 stretches of the network traveling in opposite directions, thereby resulting in a total of 4 lanes.

 With some of the wider networks, the letters "S" or "C" may be added after the lane count designation (i.e. RHW-8S or RHW-6C).
 The "S" is an indication for "separable", meaning that the lanes carrying travel in the opposite direction may be separated by any distance.
 The "C" stands for "combined", and the center tile of the "C" override carries the median separating the two directions of traffic, thereby making it inseparable.
 While the smaller networks do not have "S" or "C" suffixes, the RHW-2 and RHW-3 may be thought of as small C-type networks, and the MIS Ramp and RHW-4 as S-type networks.